-Symptoms COVID-19 Test Result: Management of Individual: place and/or in the company of another person (no exceptions permitted).
+Symptoms COVID-19 Test Result: Management of Individual: should remain masked at all times when not actively consuming food and drink.
 If schools find this operationally challenging to accommodate, the consistent use of a 10 day absence prior to return, for both immunized and non-immunized cases, is an acceptable approach.
-Not fully vaccinated: Isolate for 10 days from the collection date of the swab or from the date when the PCR test was completed.
-Positive Rapid take- home test Fully vaccinated staff (i.e. staff who have received the complete vaccine series for COVID-19 and it has been 14 days after the second dose in a two dose series, or one dose in a one dose series (i.e. Janssen vaccine)) or student (2 doses of mRNA vaccine): Isolate for 5 days from the collection date of the swab or from the date when the rapid take-home test was completed.
-For up to five days following their isolation, all fully vaccinated individuals must wear masks whenever they are in a public place and/or in the company of another person (no exceptions permitted).
+Not fully vaccinated: Isolate at home for 10 days from the collection date of the swab or from the date when the molecular test was completed.
+Positive Rapid antigen take- home test Fully vaccinated staff (i.e. staff who have received the complete vaccine series for COVID-19 and it has been 14 days after the second dose in a two dose series or one dose in a one dose series [i.e. Janssen vaccine]) or student (2 doses of mRNA vaccine): Isolate at home for 5 days from the collection date of the swab or from the date when the rapid take-home test was completed.
+Following their home isolation period, all fully vaccinated individuals must wear masks at all times when in a public place or otherwise in the company of other persons for up to 5 more days (10 days total).
+This means they must eat or drink alone, away from others.
+If it's not possible to give each staff on day 6-10 isolation a private space to eat in, they can cohort together with other COVID-infected individuals for meals in the same well-ventilated room.
+Distancing is recommended and individuals should remain masked at all times when not actively consuming food and drink.
 If schools find this operationally challenging to accommodate, the consistent use of a 10 day absence prior to return, for both immunized and non-immunized cases, is an acceptable approach.
-Not fully vaccinated: Isolate for 10 days from the collection date of the swab or from the date when the rapid take-home test was completed.
-Individuals can conduct a second test in 24-48 hours, and if negative, and still no symptoms, they do not need to continue to isolate.
-If test positive on repeat test continue to isolate.
-If at any time, you develop symptoms, you need to follow isolation instructions for symptomatic individuals.
+Not fully vaccinated: Isolate at home for 10 days from the collection date of the swab or from the date when the rapid take-home test was completed.
+Individuals can conduct a second test not less than 24 hours after the initial test, and if negative, and still no symptoms, they do not alberta.ca/ReturnToSchool ©2022 Government of Alberta | Updated: February 2022

+Symptoms COVID-19 Test Result: Management of Individual: need to continue to isolate.
+If the result is positive on the repeat test, they should continue to isolate.
+If at any time, symptoms develop, they must follow isolation instructions for symptomatic individuals.
 Negative No isolation required.